stacks-archive/radiks-server/README.md

 const { mongoURI } = require('......') // How you import/require your mongoURI is up to you

 const migrate = async () => {
+  // `mongo` is a reference to the MongoDB collection that radiks-server uses.
-  const mongo = await getDB(mongoURI);
+  // You can add or edit or update data as necessary. const mongo = await getDB(mongoURI);

   /**